XpxPen/java-collections-muscle-world/Assignments.md

 # Java Collection Muscle World Assignments
 Muscle World is a gym that uses a Java app to keep track of their members.

-# Ex 1: Implement collection: GymDataStore.
+# Ex 1: Implement collection: GymDataStore
 Implement a collection of your choice in the [GymDataStore](./src/main/java/GymDataStore.java) class.
 This collection
 acts as the primary datastore for the application.
 Test the following actions:
 - Add